-DM 00004 Reflections on Ministry in Global Perspective (5 hrs.): This seminar enables participants to develop greater competency in analyzing, assessing and adapting ministries in the light of a changing communities; and to develop a local theology of ministry and mission in the light of a globalized world.
+DM00004 Global Perspectives on Mission (5 hours).
+This seminar enables participants to develop greater competency in analyzing, assessing, and adapting ministries in the light of a globalized world.
+It highlights five key issues: poverty, environmental responsibility; economic globalization; multi-faith issues; and the need to nurture a deep spirituality from which ministry and mission flow.
+This is a required Immersion course.